melcodesdev/melcodesdev/README.md

 ### About Me

-I do web, app, and games design and/or development.
+I do web, app, and games design and development.

 ### What I'm Currently Working On

-- Designing and developing game and two sites projects
+- Designing and developing a game and two sites projects

 ### Let's Collaborate